chapdel/fmc/docs/campaigns/creating-custom-placeholders.md

 By default, Mailcoach offers a couple of placeholders you can use in the subject or content of your campaign, such as `webviewUrl` and `unsubscribeUrl`.

-Note: the replacers will only work in the subject in Mailcoach v2.5 or higher.

 ## Creating a replacer

 Custom placeholders can be created.
 Do this you must create a class and let it implement `Spatie\Mailcoach\Support\Replacers\Replacer` interface.